rutikdesai9/BI-project/Readme.md

 here matches.csv (636 rows data) is data which downloaded from kaggle.com test.csv is predictionfile and we save our results in ipl2.csv
+We use Decision tree algorithm in this prediction